DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 ### --sf, --stop-on-first-fail

 Stops an entire test run if any test fails.
-This allows you not to wait for all the tests included in the test task to finish and allows focusing on the first error.
+Use this option when you want to fix failed tests individually and do not need a report on all the failures.

 ```sh
 testcafe chrome my-tests --sf